“Akaboshwe, sgebengu lesi": SA gagged by lady's transformation to meet boyfriend

 - A South African hun shared her most relatable moment and went viral on TikTok with 243K views

-- Luyanda wowed many with her impressive transformation to spend time with her boyfriend
+- Luyanda wowed many with her impressive transformation before spending time with her boyfriend

 - Social media users assured her that she was beautiful in her before and after without even trying